Bubble Boy (film)

-Bubble Boy is a 2001 American black comedy film directed by Blair Hayes, starring Jake Gyllenhaal in the title role.
-It was inspired by the 1976 movie The Boy in the Plastic Bubble.
-A musical by the same name was written by the same authors and first performed in 2008.
+Bubble Boy is a 2001 American comedy film starring Jake Gyllenhaal in the title role.
+Written by Cinco Paul and Ken Daurio, and directed by Blair Hayes (in his feature directorial debut), it was inspired by the 1976 film The Boy in the Plastic Bubble.
+The story follows Jimmy (Gyllenhaal), a young man born without an immune system who has lived in a sterilized dome since childhood.
+He ventures outside his home for the first time to stop the wedding of his crush Chloe (Marley Shelton), after she is revealed to have mutual feelings for him.
+Swoosie Kurtz, Danny Trejo, and John Carroll Lynch also star.

+Bubble Boy was released on August 24, 2001, and underperformed at the box office.
+It received mixed reviews, with criticism primarily aimed at the film's humor, although Gyllenhaal received praise for his performance.
+A musical adaptation, written by the same authors, was first performed in 2008.

 Plot

 Born without an immune system, Jimmy Livingston lives in a sterilized dome in his bedroom in his home in California, earning him the nickname "Bubble Boy" by his neighbors.
 His overbearing and devout Christian mother only exposes him to Highlights magazine and Land of the Lost for entertainment.
-When he is a teenager, Jimmy is immediately taken with Chloe who moves in next door and the two become friends, despite his mother's discouragement.
+When he is a teenager, Jimmy is immediately taken with Chloe, who moves in next door, and the two become friends despite his mother's discouragement.
 When Chloe leaves for Niagara Falls to marry her boyfriend Mark in three days' time, Jimmy realizes that Chloe cares for him and builds a mobile bubble suit, determined to stop the wedding.

 Along the way, Jimmy is picked up by a cult called Bright and Shiny but is abandoned in the desert when he offends them.
 He finds a new ride with Slim, a biker who speaks fondly of his old flame "Wildfire" upon hearing Jimmy's story.
-The Livingstons pursue Jimmy, along with the cult members whose leader Gil believes "The Round One" to be the group's messiah.
+The Livingstons pursue Jimmy, along with the cult members; their leader, Gil, believes "The Round One" to be the group's messiah.
 Jimmy leaves a distracted Slim behind in Las Vegas and continues on using a scooter he wins at a casino.
-Encountering his parents on the road, Jimmy is struck by their vehicle and bounced aboard a train belonging to Dr. Phreak, who shows "freaks" to the public for money.
-When Phreak tries to recruit Jimmy, Jimmy knocks him unconscious which allows the freaks to go their own way.
+Encountering his parents on the road, Jimmy is struck by their vehicle and bounces aboard a train belonging to Dr. Phreak, who shows "freaks" to the public for money.
+When Phreak tries to recruit Jimmy, Jimmy knocks him unconscious, which allows the freaks to go their own way.
 They choose to trail Jimmy along with the other parties in pursuit.